 Young people, regardless of their location or circumstance, are the central focus of all our endeavours.

-- Supported by a network of 70,000+ adult volunteers acting as Award leaders, Assessors and Supervisors
+- Supported by a network of 80,000+ adult volunteers acting as Award Leaders, Assessors and Supervisors

-- Approximately 200,000 volunteer service hours pa by Award participants
+- Approximately 500,000 volunteer service hours pa by Award participants and adult volunteers

 - The Duke of Ed operates in over 1,100 schools, youth organisations, community groups, correctional services, employers and Government departments.